Britain's navy to protect fishing waters in case of no-deal Brexit

 “The MOD has conducted extensive planning and preparation to ensure that Defence is ready for a range of scenarios at the end of the Transition Period,” an MOD spokesman said.

-The 80-metre-long navy vessels will have the power to stop, check and impound all EU fishing boats operating within Britain’s exclusive economic zone (EEZ), which can extend 200 miles (320 km) from shore.
+The 80-metre-long navy vessels will have the power to stop and inspect EU fishing boats operating within Britain’s exclusive economic zone (EEZ), which can extend 200 miles (320 km) from shore.

-The Guardian newspaper reported earlier that two vessels will be deployed at sea with two on standby in case EU fishing boats enter the EEZ.
+The Guardian newspaper reported earlier that two vessels would be deployed at sea with a further two on standby in case EU fishing boats entered the EEZ.

-Tobias Ellwood, a Conservative Party lawmaker who chairs the UK parliament’s defence select committee, was critical of the development.
+Tobias Ellwood, a Conservative Party lawmaker who chairs the British parliament’s defence select committee, called the move “irresponsible”.

-Reporting by Kanishka Singh in Bengaluru; additional reporting by James Davey in London; Editing by William Mallard, Sam Holmes and Toby Chopra
+Reporting by Kanishka Singh in Bengaluru; additional reporting by James Davey in London and Michel Rose in Paris; Editing by William Mallard, Sam Holmes, Toby Chopra and Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.